kevinebaugh/docs/src/pages/references/stacks-node-configuration.md

 ### mainnet

-Start a node that will join and stream blocks from the public mainnet.
+Start a node that joins and streams blocks from the public mainnet.

 Example: